shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 **Ans-2** Force push is not a good practice though as it changes the git commit history.
 The other contributors working on a project can face issue due to this.
 In our case, as working on the individual named files, doesn't make any change to the files of other contributors.
 Moreover, in our case we as individul were working on our own repositories.
 The owner of the repo if force pushed the changes then all the other contributors working on the repo may loose some data.

+### Ques-3 Name anyone Git or Github topic on which any issue is not made on this repo.
+(Your answer should be different from others.

+**Ans-3** Working on some issue that uses some concept of detached head if added can be really helpful.